by John Darer® CLU ChFC MSSC CeFT RSP CLTC

 B. Do These Things One Month Before Payments Are Due

 - Contact the structured annuity company or your settlement planner and verify the start date for your benefits.
-List of Structured Settlement Annuity Issuer Customer Service Phone Numbers
+See Structured Settlement Annuity Company Customer Service Phone Numbers (4structures.com)

 - If you are due to receive payments on a monthly or frequent basis, then set up an electronic deposit.
 Not only do these deposits generally mean that good funds available for use on the day of deposit, but you can avoid having to go down to the bank to make a deposit and/or wait for the check to clear.
 Such a process can take 3 days or more!